 Tenancy at 1265 Howe St

 Studio tenancy is considered through an application process with a peer assessment committee.
-Applications for tenancy are now closed and operate on 3-year cycles.
-The next expected intake will take place in the Fall of 2022.
+Applications for tenancy are now closed.
+As a result of the COVID-19 pandemic, we are currently reviewing our intake process; more information will be forthcoming this fall.

 "When I visit the studio of artists I admire and respect, I’m consistently disappointed by how little space they have, how much they are paying for their studios, and how unpleasant their working conditions are,” says Tiziana La Melia, Artist subtenant of Howe Street Studios.
 “For these reasons, an entire generation of artists in their 30s have reluctantly left Vancouver.
 City intervention into this problem is so necessary and has been necessary for a very long time.”